jskycak3/jpskycak.github.io/_pages/research.md

 ## [Consulting](#consulting)

-<i>2016-18.</i> As an upperclassman at Notre Dame, I also worked full-time as a data scientist at a local analytics consulting company called Aunalytics.
+<i>2016-18.</i> As an upperclassman at Notre Dame, I simultaneously worked full-time as a data scientist at a local analytics consulting company called Aunalytics.
 My work was split between
 1. production models (such as a random forest to predict customer churn),
 2. exploratory analyses (one of which resulted in the discovery of a sales funnel for a banking client), and
 3. R&D (topological data analysis).